EMC E3: Surviving example

 The only remaining E3 is ex-Atlantic Coast Line Railroad E3A #501.
 It was formerly owned by the late Glen Monhart, and operated on excursions in Wisconsin.
-Today, it is owned by the North Carolina Dept. of Transportation Rail Division, and is on long term loan to the North Carolina Transportation Museum, in Spencer, North Carolina.
-It is stored in operating condition, and will be run occasionally.
+Later, it was owned by the North Carolina Dept. of Transportation Rail Division, and was on long-term loan to the North Carolina Transportation Museum, in Spencer, North Carolina.
 In January 2013, NCDOT transferred ownership of the engine to the NC Department of Cultural Resources, Spencer Shops parent organization.
+It is stored in operating condition, and is run occasionally.